JacksonBurns/fastprop/paper/paper.md

 ### Limitations
 Despite the continuous incremental performance improvements, this area of research has had serious drawbacks.
-A thru-theme in these frameworks is the increasing complexity of DL techniques and consequent uninterpretability.
+A thru-theme in these frameworks is the increasing complexity of DL techniques and consequent un-interpretability.
 This also means that actually _using_ these methods to do research on real-world dataset requires varying amounts of DL expertise, creating a rift between QSPR experts and these methods.
 Perhaps the most significant failure is the inability to achieve good predictions on small [^1] datasets.
 This is a long-standing limitation, with the original Chemprop paper stating that datasets with fewer than 1000 entries see fingerprint-based linear on par with Chemprop [@chemprop_theory].